Title image shows a young child playing in a sensory bin with green rice and plastic bugs

 • Mr. Mouth: Feed the frog bugs as you practice targeted speech and language skills.

-• Cootie: Play the game or simply use the pieces to build bugs as a reinforcement during therapy sessions.
+• Cootie: Play the game as directed or simply use the pieces to build bugs as a reinforcement during therapy sessions.
 Discuss insect body parts as you build together.

 Bug-Themed Printable Activities

-I also want to highlight some of my favorite printable activities.
+I also want to highlight a few of my favorite printable activities.
 All of these activities target a variety of speech sounds like M, N, P, B, T, D, K, G, F, V, S, Z, SH, CH, J, TH, L, R, and blends.

-You can also find a variety of Boom Cards in the Pinwheel Speech TPT shop:
+Finally, you can find a variety of Boom Cards in the Pinwheel Speech TPT shop:

 Free Caterpillar Game